Banh-Canh/songbird/README.md

 | `--direction` | `-d`      | The traffic direction to check.
 Options are `ingress`, `egress`, or `all`.                   | No       | `ingress`    |
 | `--namespace` | `-n`      | The specific namespace to check pods in.
 If omitted, all namespaces will be checked.         | No       | `default`    |

+See --help or the docs/ for more informations.

 #### Example

 This example checks if any pod in the `flux-system` namespace can send **egress** and receive **ingress** traffic to/from the IP `10.1.0.225` on port `40`.